 How We Tested and Chose the Best Cold Plunges

-- Footprint and Volume: Some tubs are bigger than others, and some people may have more room than others.
-We also took body size into consideration — a tub that may work great for our 5’10” tester may not be the best for a 6’4” athlete.
+- Footprint and Volume: We firstly took body size into consideration — a tub that may work great for our 5-foot, 10-inch tester may not be the best for a 6-foot, 4-inch athlete.
 Volume is another factor we considered, as it can determine how deep the water hits your body when you sit or lay down.

-- Material Durability: We’ve included both lasting builds with customizable base and deck options, as well as plastic ice baths that may cost less and are more portable but probably won’t last as long.
+- Material Durability: We’ve included both lasting builds with customizable base and deck options, as well as plastic ice bath tubs that may cost less and are more portable but probably won’t last as long.

-- Features: You can find products with accessories, technologies, and features, as well as more basic options.
-While there are those who may be looking for a fully customizable, automated cooling system, others customers may want a simple ice bath that keeps electricity costs low — we’ve tested and included both high-tech and no-tech options on this list.
+- Features: You can find products with accessories, technologies, and other features, as well as more basic options — sort of like comparing the best treadmills with screens to more basic, budget-friendly machines.
+While there are those who may be looking for a fully customizable, automated cooling system, others customers may want a simple ice bath that keeps electricity costs low.
+As such, we’ve tested and included both high-tech and no-tech options on this list.

 - Customer Reviews: We made sure to test and promote products that seem to satisfy most customers.
 All of the products we pick have pretty glowing reviews and, after trying different plunges for themselves, our testers agree.

-- Price: we were dedicated to finding plunge tubs that had the best bang for your buck without compromising effectiveness.
-No matter your price point, there’s a cold plunge option for you on this list.
+- Price: We were dedicated to finding plunge tubs that had the best bang for your buck without compromising effectiveness.
+No matter your price point, there’s an option (even cheap cold plunges) for you on this list.

-- Setup and Installation: Not everyone is comfortable setting up their own plunge.
+- Setup and Installation: Like those that prefer pre-made templates when it comes to how to build a workout program, not everyone is comfortable setting up their own plunge.
 We picked units that either offer a setup service or don’t require much installation on your part.

 - Repeated Plunging: Our testers tried these cold plunges dozens of times to get an idea of how well the unit cools and how long it’s able to stay cold.
 We also made sure testers of different sizes tried each tub, so we could note which are/aren’t compatible for taller folks.